-The locals of Whitby are year round fishermen, and in the summer month it really does pick up in terms of the volume of anglers.
-This coastal town is found in the county of Yorkshire, on the east coast of England, and is known for its salt water offerings found in the vast North Sea.
+The locals of Whitby are year-round fishermen, and in the summer month it really does pick up in terms of the volume of anglers.
+This coastal town is found in the county of Yorkshire, on the east coast of England, and is known for its saltwater offerings found in the vast North Sea.

-For those who just want to take in the harbour town and do some more relaxing fishing, there is plenty to be found around the piers.
+For those who just want to take in the harbor town and do some more relaxing fishing, there is plenty to be found around the piers.
 Whitby has a rich and storied culture linked with fishing and is truly one of the best fishing spots in the country.

 You can fish at various points of the year, though summer is the most popular, bringing with it the best weather.
-With various sections of the massive River Tweed providing ample locations, there is so many great spots to be found.
+With various sections of the massive River Tweed providing ample locations, there are so many great spots to be found.

-These are just a few of the many great sport fishing locations throughout the United Kingdom, and they present but an appetizer to what is in store for anyone wishing to cast out a line in its rich waters.
+These are just a few of the many great sportfishing locations throughout the United Kingdom, and they present but an appetizer to what is in store for anyone wishing to cast out a line in its rich waters.